jsc604/gfinity-GDM/README.md

 - Added a function `formatCamelCaseToTitleCase` to match the style on the Figma File.

 - I chose to loop over the stat items and display the key and value instead of hardcoding the key.

-&emsp;This way reduces the lines of code needed and is more efficient when adding new items to each individual stat.
+- This way reduces the lines of code needed and is more efficient when adding new items to each individual stat.

+- Also turned the Stats and Bio items into reusable components for cleaner code.

 ## Sorting Functions